 This course provides an interdisciplinary examination of mental health and mental illness from biological, psychological, cultural, and political perspectives.
 Foundational concepts of selected mental health and illness issues will be explored.

-Prerequisite(s): HSCI 1130, and one of BIOL 1115, 1116, or 1175.
+Prerequisite(s): HSCI 1130 and one of the following; BIOL 1115, 1116, 1175, 1190, or HKIN 1190.